Mjau83/witchOnesPairs/README.md

 too since it makes the text and the cards stand out more on the small screen which makes the contrast better.

+**Reload Game**
 * **Bug**

+After winning or losing the game it can only be reloaded to play again by reloading the entire site.

 * **Fix**

 * **Verdict**